jeremyerwin/jeremyerwin.github.io/_posts/2019-04-02-On-digitizing-my-archives.md

 cmake -DCMAKE_CXX_FLAGS="-std=c++11 -stdlib=libc++"   -H. -Bbuild
 ```

 Works for me.
-Installs into /usr/local/bin, launches on the comamnd line.
+Links with the fink ports of qt5, Installs into /usr/local/bin, launches on the comamnd line.
 Not as nice as a full fledged mac app.

 So, scantailor very efficiently turns those color jpegs into straightened, moochrome tiffs.
 And Finereader seems to read those fairly quickly.
 And once I have
 ocred pdfs of my magazines, Devonthink Pro can construct a database around the actual contents of the magazines.